 - A. Computers for this policy are defined as desktops, laptops and tablets that are the property of the Library. - B. Patrons should have working knowledge of the computer program they wish to use.
-The Library staff is not responsible for teaching patrons how to use the programs. - C. The patron must have a current library card or a registered non-cardholder.
-Single use guest passes are also available for computer use. - D. Projects, documents or any personal files may not be stored on the computers.
+The Library staff is not responsible for teaching patrons how to use the programs. - C. The patron must have a current library card, be a registered non-cardholder or request a single use guest pass for computer use. - D. Projects, documents or any personal files may not be stored on the computers.
 A portable storage device, such as a flash drive or external hard drive, is recommended to keep files.
 Any personal files found on a computer will be deleted.